oleks/docker-in5570v20/README.md

 virtual `/home/docker/src/` directory will be lost.
 At the same time, whatever happens in `/home/docker/src/` will be reflected in the directory from where you ran the above command.

+## Tools for working with the Docker image

+That command was quite a mouthful!

+This is why we provide some tools for working with the Docker image.

+You will find them here: https://github.com/emerald/in5570v20